Bridging divisions between science and society

 In 2010, she and her husband arrived in New Zealand after spending almost a year sailing across the Pacific.
 “We hadn’t decided what to do next.
 Our plan was to get to New Zealand and have a cup of tea,” she says.
 When they arrived, they liked it so much they stayed.

-After taking on a range of polar outreach and science communication projects, Dr Salmon joined Victoria as a Senior Lecturer.
-She and colleague Dr Rebecca Priestley co-lead the Science in Society group, which looks at the relationship between science, technology and society and explores the ways people think and talk about science.
+After taking on a range of polar outreach and science communication projects, Dr Salmon joined Victoria University of Wellington as a Senior Lecturer.
+She and colleague Dr Rebecca Priestley co-lead the Centre for Science in Society, which looks at the relationship between science, technology and society and explores the ways people think and talk about science.

 “Rebecca and I try to understand the political and social context of science in New Zealand,” she says.
 “All my research is about bringing together people from different disciplines and creating new forms of engagement.”

-Dr Salmon leads the engagement programme within the Deep South National Science Challenge, a Government-funded initiative that aims to enable New Zealanders to adapt, manage risk and thrive in a changing environment.
+Dr Salmon established the engagement programme within the Deep South National Science Challenge, a Government-funded initiative that aims to enable New Zealanders to adapt, manage risk and thrive in a changing environment.

 She also carries out research into climate change communication and a new area she refers to as the ‘reflexive scientist’, which explores new models for public engagement with science.